dylan-mazurek-anz/go-whisper/README.md

 - For Vulkan, you'll need the Vulkan SDK installed
   - For the Rasperry Pi, install the following additional packages first: `sudo apt install libvulkan-dev libvulkan1 mesa-vulkan-drivers glslc`
 - For Metal, you'll need Xcode installed on macOS
+- For audio and video codec support (ie, x264, AAC, etc) when extracting the audio, you'll need to install appropriate codecs before building (see below).

 The following `Makefile` targets can be used:

-- `make whisper` - creates the server binary, and places it in the `build` directory.
+- `make` - creates the server binary, and places it in the `build` directory.
 Should link to Metal on macOS
 - `GGML_CUDA=1 make whisper` - creates the server binary linked to CUDA, and places it in the `build` directory.
 Should work for amd64 and arm64 (Jetson) platforms
 - `GGML_VULKAN=1 make whisper` - creates the server binary linked to Vulkan, and places it in the `build` directory.